herbicus/cornerStone-2.0/README.md

 cornerStone
 =======================

-A project seed using gulp with Browserify and Sass.
+A project start up using gulp with Browserify and Sass.

 - gulp
 - browserify